Proportional Justified Representation: Average Satisfaction

 \end{proof}

 However, for voting rules that satisfy EJR we can obtain a much stronger guarantee.

 \begin{theorem} Consider a ballot profile $(A_1, \dots, A_n)$, and suppose that the target committee size $k$ divides $n$.
-Let $W$ be a committee of size $k$ that provides EJR, and let $\ell$ be a positive integer.
-Then for every $\ell$-cohesive group of voters $N^*\subseteq N$ it holds that
+Let $W$ be a committee of size $k$ that provides EJR.
+Then for every $\ell\in [k]$ and for every $\ell$-cohesive group of voters $N^*\subseteq N$ we have

 \end{theorem}